saezlab/pypath/CONTRIBUTING.md

 # Contribution guidelines

-Here are some guidelines to effectively contribute to PyPath development.
+Here are some guidelines to effectively contribute to `pypath` development.
 Please make sure you follow them as much as possible.

 ## Adding a new resource

+- Create a new module in the [`pypath.inputs`][10] module, or a new function if a module for the resource already exists.
+Follow other input modules as examples and use the module infrastructure, especially [`share.curl`][7] for downloads and [`share.settings`][8] for configuration.
+Configuration is stored in [`settings.yaml`][9].
-- Add all the required information in `descriptions.py`
+- Add all the required information in [`resources.json`][3] and [`descriptions.py`][4].
+These information will be shown also on the OmniPath web page after the next update of the server.
-- Make sure which type of licensing the resource has.
-- Double check the formatting of the data upon import - both in PyPath itself as in the export table (e.g. web service).
-- Rebuild the webpage HTML.
+- Most important to add the license, for license short names see this [directory][5]
+- Check the loaded data directly in the output of the new input method
+- Create input definitions for the relevant core databases (network, enzyme-substrate, complexes, annotations, intercell); this might be not straightforward, don't hesitate to ask for help
+- Check the data loaded into the core databases
+- Our [daily builds][6] might reveal issues and also here we can see if the new resource is loaded correctly into the web service data frames.

 ## Adding a new class, method or function